weaveworks/weave-gitops/README.md

 1. Install go v1.16
 2. Install Node.js version 14.15.1
-3. Install reflex for automated server builds: go get github.com/cespare/reflex
+3. Make sure your `$GOPATH` is added to your `$PATH` in your bashrc or zshrc file, then install reflex for automated server builds: go get github.com/cespare/reflex
+4. Go through the Weave GitOps getting started docs here: https://docs.gitops.weave.works/docs/getting-started/
-4. Run `npm install`
+5. Run `npm install` on this repo.
+6. Make sure GitOps is installed on a fresh kind cluster for this repo by running `kind delete cluster`, `kind create cluster`, and finally `gitops install`.
-5. To start up the HTTP server with automated re-compliation, run `make ui-dev`
+7. To start up the HTTP server with automated re-compliation, run `make api-dev`
-6. Run `npm start` to start the frontend dev server (with hot-reloading)
+8. Run `npm start` to start the frontend dev server (with hot-reloading)

-Lint frontend code with `make ui-lint`
+Lint frontend code with `make ui-lint` - using Prettier (https://prettier.io/) will get you on the right track!

 Run frontend tests with `make ui-test`